-- Areas of interest: agriculture and climate change, agricultural energy, water for agriculture, farm and food waste management
+- Areas of interest: agriculture and climate change, soil health and conservation, the food-energy-water nexus

 Selected Current Projects: